Top Introductory Foresight Books – A Starter List

 - The Fortune Sellers: The Big Business of Buying & Selling Predictions, William Sherden (1999) Sherden holds an indefensible perspective that many aspects of our future are not increasingly predictable.
 But there is a high threshold for doing good prediction, and many ways to fail, oversell, and overclaim.
 Sherden’s work highlights those, and is a great complement to Superforecasting.

 - The Inevitable: Understanding the Twelve Technological Forces that Will Shape Our Future, Kevin Kelly (2016) A great guide to technological megatrends that will shape our future for the next twenty years, from a master big picture thinker.
-I think megatrend two, cognifying, is more central and important than even Kelly presently acknowledges.
+I predict megatrend two, cognifying, is more central and important to our future than even Kelly presently acknowledges.

 - The Infinite Resource: The Power of Ideas on a Finite Planet, Ramez Naam (2013) A sober account of the environmental cost of economic growth to date, and an intro to the dematerialized growth of the coming information age.
 We’ve barely begun to realize how different the future will be.

-- The Second Machine Age, Brynjolfsson and McAfee (2014) Great overview of accelerating technical productivity, some social and political implications of that productivity, and how most economists still don’t know how to model our exponential future.
+- The Second Machine Age, Brynjolfsson and McAfee (2014) Great intro to accelerating technical productivity, some social and political implications of that productivity, and why most economists still don’t know how to model our exponential future.

 - The Signal and the Noise: Why So Many Predictions Fail, But Some Don’t, Nate Silver (2012) Conversational intro to the emerging practice of statistical foresight.
 One way our field will be legitimated.

-- The Technological Singularity, Murry Shanahan, 2015 Good brief intro to the single most important outcome of accelerating change: human-surpassing machine intelligences are now emerging.
+- The Technological Singularity, Murry Shanahan, 2015 Brief, easy intro to the single most important outcome of accelerating change: human-surpassing machine intelligences will keep emerging, at an ever faster pace, over the remainder of the 21st century.
 In the long run, that is very highly likely to be good, in my view.
-But unless we cultivate foresight, we could take some pretty bad paths to a good future.
+But unless we cultivate foresight, we can take some pretty bad paths to a much more intelligent and antifragile future.
 The choice is ours.

-- Think Like a Futurist, Cecily Sommers (2012) Inspiring intro to the strategic benefits and thinking processes of foresight.
+- Think Like a Futurist, Cecily Sommers (2012) Inspiring and very accessible intro to the strategic benefits and thinking processes of foresight.